runpod/docs/docs/serverless/workers/custom-worker.md

 ## Step 7: Deploy your worker using the RunPod console

-You have a few options for deploying your custom worker:
+You have two options for deploying your custom worker:

 ### Option 1: Deploy using a Docker image